ulaskarli/ShallowNetworks/README.md

 # Index

-1 EzyDist -- Contains the First experiment for the project Resnet Distillaiton codes\n 2 DIST -- Contains the Fully Convolutional Network Distillation codes 3 Report -- Report for the project
+1 EzyDist -- Contains the First experiment for the project Resnet Distillaiton codes <br/>
+2 DIST -- Contains the Fully Convolutional Network Distillation codes <br/>
+3 Report -- Report for the project <br/>

 # Starting